 Seasonality is defined as changes in sales based on a particular season.
 It is a market characteristic in which a product’s sales grow much more for a period of a few days, weeks or months each year and then drop off considerably in the other period.
-They comprise periodic, repetitive, and regular patterns that the seller is aware off.

 Any product’s seasonality can broadly be classified into below 2 categories –